-How much should I charge to spray weeds?
+How much should I charge for spraying weeds?
 The national average cost for weed control service is between $65 and $150 per treatment.
-Most homeowners spend around $100 for site preparation, basic weed pulling, chemical herbicide application, equipment use, and clean up on an average 10,900 sq. ft. lawn.
+Most homeowners spend around $100 for site preparation, basic weed pulling, chemical herbicide application, equipment use, and clean up on an average 10,900 sq. ft.

-How do you use a garden pump sprayer? – Related Questions
+How does a handheld sprayer work? – Related Questions

 How do you spray weeds?